CDR Writers Nepal

 • Clearly identify engineering problems you faced and the solutions you applied.

-• Highlight any technical difficulties and problem-solving techniques you used.
+• Highlight technical difficulties and problem-solving techniques.

 • Provide examples of how you worked with other team members.